Neighborhood Info Without The Neighborhood Drama. Learn more

 Hiring a Pest Control Company

-If you’ve tried home remedies and nothing seems to be getting the stink bugs out of your home, you might want to consider bringing in the professionals exterminators.
-Professional pest control service providers have access to enhanced tools as well as the training and experience needed to create a comprehensive plan to tackle even the toughest pest infestations.
-If you have tried our tested methods and you still have stink bugs in your home, don’t continue to pour harsh chemicals or pesticides on them — call in the experts for a safer and healthier fix.
+If you’ve tried home remedies and nothing seems to be getting the stink bugs out of your home, you might want to consider bringing in a professional pest control company.
+Professional exterminators have access to enhanced tools as well as the training and experience needed to create a comprehensive plan to tackle even the toughest infestations.
+If you’ve tried our tested methods and you still have stink bugs in your home, don’t continue to pour harsh chemicals or pesticides on them — call in the experts for a safer and healthier fix.

 Best Pest Control Companies

-Ready to begin exploring your professional pest control options?
 Unfortunately, not every pest control company is equally as prepared to handle insects as resilient as stink bugs.
-At Today’s Homeowner, we understand that you don’t want to allow just anyone into your home — which is why we’ve reviewed dozens of nationwide pest elimination companies to find the best ones to recommend.
-Be sure to consider the following top pest control services when you have a stink bug problem in your home.
+At Today’s Homeowner, we understand that you don’t want to allow just anyone into your home — which is why we’ve reviewed dozens of nationwide pest elimination companies to find the best ones.

 Terminix

-Like their single treatments, your results are guaranteed with the quarterly treatment option.
-If the pests return after Terminix removes them, they will return and correct the problem so long as you have your plan.
-Depending on where you live and the size of your lawn, you might even pay less than $50 per visit for continuous protection.
+With Terminix, your results are guaranteed for ongoing pest control plans.
+If the pests return after Terminix removes them, they will return and correct the problem so long as you still have your plan, which is a big perk.

 Orkin

-If you’re concerned about the experience of the technicians visiting your property, Orkin can be a strong choice for your family.
-Orkin professionals must undergo more than 160 hours of training before they visit your property, ensuring that you receive the highest quality services every time you book a visit.
+It’s worth noting that Orkin professionals undergo more than 160 hours of training before they visit your property, so you’ll get the highest quality extermination services available.
 Orkin also has more than 400 locations around the world, meaning that you’ll be able to find service almost anywhere.

 FAQs About Getting Rid of Stink Bugs